Cruise ship

 Cruise ships are large passenger ships used mainly for vacationing.
-Unlike ocean liners, which are used for transport, cruise ships typically embark on round-trip voyages to various ports-of-call, where passengers may go on tours known as "shore excursions".
-On "cruises to nowhere" or "nowhere voyages", cruise ships make two- to three-night round trips without visiting any ports of call.
+Unlike ocean liners, which are used for transport, cruise ships typically embark on round-trip voyages to various ports of call, where passengers may go on tours known as "shore excursions".

 Modern cruise ships tend to have less hull strength, speed, and agility compared to ocean liners.
 However, they have added amenities to cater to water tourists, with recent vessels being described as "balcony-laden floating condominiums".